C0rine/Mume/PROCESS.md

 #Weekend
 **23 and 24 Jan 2016**
 Fixed the error that occured during the Facebook login that caused the app to crash.
+I have also tried to add like and share buttons to the facebook cardviews, but these did not work the way I wanted them to.
+I want the user to like the original post, but this does not happen.
+I will therefor probably just replace the share and like button with a button that links to the original post on Facebook itself.
+I cannot afford to lose time right now on making the like and share buttons work appropriately.

 #Day 16
 **25 Jan 2016**